stfxecutables/empyricalRMT/README.md

 ## Notes on Development

+This libary is still undergoing significant development.
+The overall API (e.g. basic classes, properties, and methods) will likely remain stable from this point, but function and method arguments are still quite likely to change.
+I can't provide any guarantees at this point that numerical results will be stable from version to version.

-This libary is still undergoing major re-writes and development, and should be considered in pre-alpha at this point.
-Feel free to post issues or ask questions relating to the code, but keep in mind any bugs and/or issues are very likely to change in the near future.
+In the meantime, please feel free to post issues or ask *any* questions relating to the library on [Github](https://github.com/stfxecutables/empyricalRMT/issues).

 # Installation